paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 ```

 `video-container-16by9`
-Automatically added to all iframes with the source domains 'youtube.com' or 'docs.google.com'.
+Automatically added to all iFrames with the source domains 'youtube.com' or 'docs.google.com'.
 ```html
 <div class="video-container-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/lJIrF4YjHfQ"></iframe></div>
 ```